EdwinWalela/edwinwalela/content/posts/the-beginning.md

 Learning by doing.

 Writing software that people (or myself) get to use is something I live for.
-I recently discoverd that helping others do the same is something I enjoy too.
+I recently discovered that helping others do the same is something I enjoy too.
 My goal is to share the knowledge I've acquired, engage with and inspire other developers to do the same.

 Articles will feature writing, testing and deploying server-side applications using NodeJS.
-Some of the areas I'll cover include web crawiling, sockets, Discord bots and database hosting among others.
+Some of the areas I'll cover include web crawling, sockets, Discord bots and database hosting among others.

 ### Target Audience